Davsan88/guidesAndNotes/azure_fundamentals.md

 ### Virtual Machines
 Virtual Machines (VMs) abstract the physical hardware into multiple virtual instances, each running its own operating system and applications.
 VMs allow better utilization of physical resources and provide isolation between different workloads, reducing the need for physical hardware management.

+### Containers

+Containers package applications and their dependencies into a single unit, enabling them to run consistently across different environments.
+Containers share the host OS kernel, making them lightweight and more efficient than VMs.
+They are ideal for microservices architectures, allowing for easy deployment, scaling, and management.

 ## Global Infrastructure